mkhorasani/Trading_Sentiment_Analyzer/README.md

 ## Usage

 ### Running online
 To use this program online, simply type the name of the trading instrument in the entry field and click on the button 'Generate Report'.
-You will be take to a page that displays the following information:
+You will be taken to a page that displays the following information:

 ```
 ----------------------------------- TRADING SENTIMENT ANALYZER RESULTS -----------------------------------